JAMA August 04, 2020

 Endpoint

-Key result: Monthly vitamin D3 supplementation did not prevent cardiovascular disease or other major health outcomes in a broad population.
+Key result: Monthly high-dose vitamin D supplementation did not prevent cardiovascular disease or improve mental health and quality of life scores.

 2019